altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 This price model will probably be harder to bootstrap at the beginning.
 We're not blind to the fact that not choosing the widely used all-you-can-eat flat-rate is a clear counterpoint to what's going on in the market.
 But, at the same time, that's exactly the point.

 Also, unless we're very good at communicating how much a user will be charged at the end of each month, it creates uncertainty.
 Users need to know how much they'll be charged way before the end of each cycle.
-Because of this, **in ac;pic users can set a storage limiter, which by default will be at 100 GB.** That information must be clearly displayed on the interface and with the corresponding alerts.
+Because of this, **in tagaway users can set a storage limiter, which by default will be at 100 GB.** That information must be clearly displayed on the interface and with the corresponding alerts.
 Users have full control on how much storage they use.

 ## Is this model the best option?